oberocks/obebs4-js/README.md

 Many of the OBE:BS4 JavaScript Markup Factory methods automatically generate default (and fully structured/accessible) markup when called without any passed arugments.
 Additionally, upon page load, any placeholder copy will be re-generated with newly randomiozed placeholder content, so all stakeholders can "see" and "get a feel for" how layout decisions are impacted by varying content.

-Varying content has always been the bane of CMS-based web projects and implementations.
-This system allows for a much more complex CMS design premise than anything that exists in the market today. ;)
+This system allows for a signifigantly more customizable CMS design premise/execution compared to anything that exists in the market today. ;)

 But that's not all!
-This system was also designed with empathy for the hardcore developer.
-Because with that skill set, the same factory methods can be used for infinately complex multi-element and multi-component structures... but without all the code repitition those projects end-up having.
+This system was also designed with empathy for front end developers.
+Because with an FED skill set, the same factory methods can be used for infinately complex multi-element and multi-component structures... sans a lot of the code repitition those projects end-up having.

 #### OBEBS4.element()